 List of Hypoallergenic Cats

-How to Make your Cat Less Irritating for Allergies
+How to Make Your Allergies Less Irritating

 No matter what breed of cat you have, you may be able to make it less irritating if you have allergies.

-This will remove pet dander and saliva, reducing the allergic reaction to your cat.
+- Bathe your cat: This will remove pet dander and saliva, reducing the allergic reaction to your cat.
 You'll probably want to train a cat to be bathed when it is a kitten.
 Wiping your cat down with a warm washcloth may be a good alternative to attempting to actually bathe the cat in a sink or tub of water.

-This will help remove fur and dander and make your cat less irritating.
+- Brush your cat: This will help remove fur and dander and make your cat less irritating.

-Since dry skin will lead to more dander production, make sure to provide fresh water at all times.
+- Provide lots of fresh water: Since dry skin will lead to more dander production, make sure to provide fresh water at all times.
 This will make it more likely that your cat will drink and maintain good hydration.

-Frequent cleaning of your house will remove pet dander and fur left behind by your cat, reducing your allergic reaction.
+- Sweep and vacuum frequently to remove cat allergens: Frequent cleaning of your house will remove pet dander and fur left behind by your cat, reducing your allergic reaction.
 A lint roller is another useful tool to remove pet fur from clothes and bedding.

-You can keep your bedroom door closed to keep cats out.
+- Make your bedroom a cat-free zone: You can keep your bedroom door closed to keep cats out.
 Since you spend 8 hours per day or more in your bedroom, this will reduce your exposure to cat allergens.
 Cats like to sleep on your bed, leaving fur and dander behind.
 If you have allergy issues, try keeping cats out of your bedroom.

 Try Before You Buy

-Individual cats vary in the amount of allergens they produce.
+Individual cats vary in the number of allergens they produce.
 This means that some cats of the same breed may be more compatible with your allergies than others.
 If possible, try to spend some time with the cat you are considering to see how sensitive you are to that particular cat.

 How to Find Hypoallergenic Cats

-All of my cats are of unknown breed or are simply described by the veterinarian as "domestic short hair".
+All of my cats are of unknown breed or are simply described by the veterinarian as "domestic short hair."
 These cats were obtained from shelters or rescued.
 How can you find cats that are a specific breed that is considered hypoallergenic?
 You'll need to find a cat breeder that has the breed you are seeking.

 You can check for cat breeders in your area using this Fanciers Breeder Referral List (FBRL) from breedlist.com.
-This provides contact information for pedigreed cat breeders across the United States, Canada, and Worldwide.
+This provides contact information for pedigreed cat breeders across the United States, Canada, and worldwide.
 Cat breeders seem to be less common than dog breeders, so you may need to do a bit of searching to find a breeder and may need to travel to see a particular cat breed in person.

 © 2013 Dr Penny Pincher